glydrfreak/vSpeedVario-mini/README.md

   - Hold the volume up button while powering on the vario to boot up into iPhone mode.
   - If no volume buttons are held down at startup, the default will be to disable the bluetooth transmission.
     - You may change the default startup bluetooth mode by changing the `BLUETOOTH_START_UP_MODE` in `DEFAULT_SETTINGS.h`.
 #### Android Users--
 - Download the v^SPEED Vario app from Google Play Store.
 #### iPhone Users--
 - Download Flyskyhy from the App Store.
+- While selecting the external vario model, choose `Skydrop` for the time being.

 ### FIRMWARE UPDATES